nasa/cumulus/docs/data-cookbooks/cloudwatch-retention.md

 ## aws-cli

-In addition to getting your aws-cli [set-up](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html), there are two values you'll need to prepare.
+In addition to getting your aws-cli [set-up](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html), there are two values you'll need to acquire.
 1. `log-group-name`: the name of the log group who's retention policy (retention time) you'd like to change.
 We'll use `/aws/lambda/KinesisInboundLogger` in our examples.
 2. `retention-in-days`: the number of days you'd like to retain the logs in the specified log group for.
 There is a list of possbile values available in the [aws logs documentation](https://docs.aws.amazon.com/cli/latest/reference/logs/put-retention-policy.html).